pratapladhani/mcs-labs/labs/setup-for-success/README.md

 >  * For **ServiceNow** configuration values, use the provided values in the **Lab Resources** (specific per training).
 >  * For **ServiceNow**'s `Instance` configuration, be sure to scroll down in the connection screen.

-#### Get a PROD environments
+#### Get a production environment

-14. In anticipation of future labs where we will deploy  customizations from `DEV` to `PROD`, **request** a PROD envrionment to be created for your user.
-Use the **Environments Request Form** to request these environments to be automatically created for you.
-This will then take a couple of minutes to provision and to show up.
+14. In anticipation of a future ALM lab where we will deploy customizations from `DEV` to `PROD`, **request** a production envrionment to be created for your user.
+Simply use the workshop agent (the same that provided user credentials at the beginning of the training) and ask `Get a production environment`.
+The environment will be automatically created for you.
+This will take a few minutes to provision and to show up, but you will be notified in your training tenant Outlook mailbox when it is ready.

 > [!IMPORTANT]
-> Access the workshop agent in the same location as when you created your training user account.
-You will need the workshop code and your training user's email address if you previously closed the agent.
-Tell the agent to "Provision a PROD environment".
-You are limited to a single PROD environment for the duration workshop.
+> - Access the workshop agent in the same location as when you created your training user account.
+> - You will need the workshop code and your training user's email address if you previously closed the agent.
+> - You are limited to a single PROD environment for the duration workshop.

 ---